JoshGelua/GestaltOnline/README.md

 ## Overview

-Gestalt is an ambitious 2D top-down MMORPG set in a procedurally generated map inspired by tessellation.
+Gestalt is an ambitious 2D top-down online RPG set in a procedurally generated map inspired by tessellation.
 This collaborative and cooperative real-time strategy game offers a unique gaming experience for players.
 The project incorporates elements of fantasy, steampunk, and cyberpunk, creating a visually captivating world.

 ## Features